 Heat the broiler.
 Broil

-the chile peppers, turning occasionally with tongs and leaving the oven door ajar to allow steam to escape, until the skins are blackened
+peppers, turning occasionally with tongs and leaving the oven door ajar to allow steam to escape, until the skins are blackened

 all over.
 Transfer to a bowl, cover and let cool.
 Reserve 3 of the chiles (2 if using poblano or Anaheim) for another use, such as Mexican Chorizo